Short, Stubby Nails? Here's Why You'll Like The Italian Manicure

 TikTok is a hub of genius nail trends.
-Not long ago we came across nail slugging for fixing flaky talons and dry cuticles, a DIY hack for achieving French tips at home, and discovered the benefits of BIAB (or builder in a bottle).
+Not long ago we came across nail slugging for fixing flaky talons and dry cuticles and a DIY hack for achieving French tips at home.
 This week it's all about the merits of the Italian manicure.

 Before we get into things, a caveat: all nails are good nails.
 But if you have short nail beds and you're on a quest to make them appear longer, this trick might intrigue you.